thuml/Transfer-Learning-Library/docs/get_started/quickstart.rst

     amazon/images/back_pack/frame_0061.jpg 0

-If you are still confused, we find it helpful to run some algorithms like `DANN`, then in directory ``examples-da/unsupervised/data/office31`` you can watch these files.
+If you are still confused, we find it helpful to run some algorithms like `DANN`, then in directory ``examples-da/unsupervised/data/office31`` you can see how these files are organised.

+In next section, we will introduce how to visualize your results.